veersingh007/PRNet/readme_veer.txt

 3- run the demo.py file
-$python demo.py -i TestImages/ -o out/ --isDlib True It will generate
+$python demo.py -i TestImages/ -o out/ --isDlib True It will generate a .obj files in out/ directory
-4- You wil
+4- You can open the .obj file in MeshLab and see the 3d face image.